NamasteIndia/themaphack/README.md

 4. Makesure you have installed latest mlbb from playstore and downloaded all data 100%.
 Then add `mlbb` to `Nova Launcher` by Selecting `Mobile Legends` then click **`Clone`**.
 At this stage you've successfully installed modmenu but **dont open mlbb** before finishing the step bellow or your account will be banned for sure!

 5. You must have a key to acces modmenu within `Nova Launcher`.
-Get a key [here](https://vimeo.com/1095182829/b14412f5f5) after you got a key, just Copy the key! and save that key in your android note app you will need that for login to modmenu.
+Get a key [here](https://vimeo.com/1095182829/b14412f5f5) use the key for login to modmenu later.

 6. TMH Virtual version is installed succesfully! but **your account is still not safe from banned**.
 So before you open mlbb game from `Nova Launcher` make sure you follow this [guide](https://www.patreon.com/posts/guide-how-to-not-130259867?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link)